ACEMAGIC K1

 What operating systems can run on the ACEMAGIC K1?

-The ACEMAGIC K1 comes pre-installed with Windows 11 Pro and also supports Windows 10, Linux, and Ubuntu.
-Professional reviewers have confirmed Linux compatibility, making it a versatile option for users who prefer alternative operating systems.
+The ACEMAGIC K1 comes pre-installed with Windows 11 Pro and also supports Windows 10, Linux, and Ubuntu, making it a versatile option for users who prefer alternative operating systems.